Mackintosh’s Hill House Becomes an International Iconic House!

 Philippe Bélaval, Centre des monuments nationaux

-We have listed the 16 housing projects that currently number among our total of 150 Iconic Houses, and all of them can of course be booked for a guided tour.
-So far, they are mainly in the Netherlands, Germany, France, Spain and the UK.
+Twenty two of these collective housing projects are currently affiliated with our Iconic Houses network with a total of almost 200 modern house museum, and all of them can of course be booked for a guided tour and some for an overnight stay.
+So far, they are mainly in the Netherlands, Germany, France, Spain and Switzerland.
 Click for more information and to see where they are on our world map.
-They are arranged in chronological order.
+They are listed here below in chronological order.

 We are always looking for new and inspiring examples.
 If you know of one, that can be visited (that’s an important criterion), and has a website that we can link to, let us know!